Saturday, January 24, 2026

 Composition plays a central role in Khosa’s work.
 The frequent use of symmetry, vertical alignment, and enclosed forms establishes a sense of balance and ritual, reinforcing the meditative quality of the paintings.
 Figures, when present, are often faceless, elongated, or fused with their surrounding space, dissolving individuality in favour of collective or universal presence.
 This abstraction of the human form shifts the focus from external identity to inner being, allowing the viewer to encounter the work as an emotional and spiritual experience rather than a representation.

 Stylistically, Khosa demonstrates disciplined control over gesture, texture, and surface.
 His brushwork is deliberate, never excessive, and negative space is used thoughtfully as a pause or breath within the composition.
 There is a quiet tension between solidity and dissolution, weight and light, which lends his paintings a sense of timelessness.
 Rooted in a modernist sensibility yet guided by spiritual inquiry, Khosa’s work resists trends and spectacle, instead offering sustained depth and introspection.
 It is this commitment to inner clarity and painterly integrity that has allowed his work to resonate with discerning collectors and hold a meaningful place within the broader narrative of modern Indian painting.
+About Kashmiri Khosa's work, well-known art critic, Keshav Malik writes this:-

 Among his most significant bodies of work are the Mortal Storm series, which grapples with the turbulence of human emotions and passions, and Mountains of the Mind, a contemplative exploration of psychological and spiritual landscapes.
 These works are less concerned with representation than with revelation, drawing the viewer away from the external world and toward the deeper source of being.

-In essence, Kashmiri Khosa turns art into a bridge between the external and the internal, showing that a painting can be both a visual and spiritual journey—an experience that resonates long after the eyes leave the canvas.
+In essence, Kashmiri Khosa turns art into a bridge between the external and the internal, showing that a painting can be both a visual and spiritual journey, an experience that resonates long after the eyes leave the canvas.

 In Search of Truth Behind Existence: A Retrospective (2024 Exhibition )

-In the exhibition ‘In Search of Truth Behind Existence’, Kashmiri Khosa’s works were presented as more than mere paintings: they were invitations to inner reflection.
+In the exhibition ‘In Search of Truth behind Existence’, Kashmiri Khosa’s works were presented as more than mere paintings: they were invitations to inner reflection.
 Each piece encourages the viewer to pause, to observe, and to enter a meditative state.

 The art exhibition “In Search of Truth Behind Existence: A Retrospective” featuring the works of Kashmiri Khosa was held in New Delhi from 6 October to 11 October 2024 at the LTC Gallery in Bikaner House, with its inauguration and book launch by Swami Dhruv Chaitanya Saraswati.
 Another show of a longer schedule for the same retrospective was held at Triveni Kala Sangam in New Delhi, running from 6 October to 11 November 2024.
 The exhibition was presented across venues or in extended form in the city.
 In both cases, the exhibition was designed not just as a visual experience but as a meditative and contemplative journey, showcasing decades of Khosa’s work and inviting viewers to explore deeper existential and spiritual questions through his art.